Karuna-Agrawal/demo/README.md

 # demo
-this is for practice only
+this is for practice only.
+hey I am Karuna.